Back to blog

 • Casa Bonita — the most famous themed restaurant in the United States, relaunched by Trey Parker and Matt Stone (creators of South Park).
 The food is "okay" — you go for the experience: divers jumping from 30-foot waterfalls, Mexican shows, and decorated caves.
 Book in advance, the waiting list is long.

 • Coors Field — if you're in Denver between April and September, a Colorado Rockies (professional baseball league) game is one of those American experiences you won't forget, even if you don't understand the rules.
+If you like the sport, pair it with the nearby National Ballpark Museum for a deeper look at baseball history.

 Day Trips: Overlooks and Mountains from Denver